cdomingo0409/ecommerce-sales-analysis-sql-tableau/README.md

+💳 Key Business Question: What Is the Average Order Value (AOV)?

+Average Order Value (AOV) was calculated by summing item level revenue and dividing by the number of distinct orders.
+This metric helps estimate how much value each order generates on average and provides a useful baseline for evaluating changes in customer spending over time.

+Key Insight:

+AOV provides context alonside revenue trends, higher revenue can come from more orders, higher value orders, or both.
+Tracking AOV over time helps separate changes in order volume from changes in customer spend per order.

 **SQLite date functions and fallback logic were used throughout the analysis to account for text-based timestamps and incomplete category data.**